 Learn from the indigenous peoples of Bolivia and look at a range of lenses through which indigenous peoples and others view the environment.

-University of Oregon Professor Derrick Hindery will co-teach this course during the first summer session (June 21 to July 16, 2021) with Bolivian Professor Jose Martinez (Quechua) and Bolivian environmental scientist Zulma Villegas.
+University of Oregon Professor Derrick Hindery will co-teach this course during the first summer session with Bolivian Professor Jose Martinez (Quechua) and Bolivian environmental scientist Zulma Villegas.
 Students will collaborate with Bolivian indigenous peoples and learn how environmental justice, social justice, and indigenous rights are intertwined.
-In addition to learning through lectures, guest presentations from indigenous peoples, a virtual tour to a wild animal rescue, musical performances and readings you will work on remote service-learning projects with Guarayo, Chiquitano/Monkox, Ayoreo and Guarani indigenous peoples.
-Students who went to Bolivia on this study abroad program in summer 2019 founded an exciting UO student organization called Students for Indigenous Rights and Environmental Justice (SIREJ), which has continued to work on such projects since then (be sure to check out the 4-minute video about the 2019 program, which we hope to run again in summer 2022!)
+In addition to learning through lectures, guest presentations from indigenous peoples, musical performances and readings you will work on remote service-learning projects with Guarayo, Chiquitano/Monkox, Ayoreo and Guarani indigenous peoples.
+Students who went to Bolivia on this study abroad program in summer 2019 founded an exciting UO student organization called Students for Indigenous Rights and Environmental Justice (SIREJ), which has continued to work on such projects since then (be sure to check out the 4-minute video about the 2019 program, which we hope to run again in summer 2023!)
 These projects, which you will work on, include:

 - Raising awareness and support related to the Amazon fires and COVID-19 in Bolivia.